 MJ Furniss and Associates has been in business since 2012 and specializes in:

-- Climate change vulnerability assessment and adaptation planning
+- Climate and water

-- Curriculum development and teaching
+- Best Management Practice development and monitoring

 We have recently been retained to:

-- Conducted a Regional scale infrastructure climate change vulnerability assessment (roads, trails, and campgrounds) for the Rocky Mountain Region of the US Forest Service (11 national forests and 7 national grasslands in 4 states).
+- Conducted a Regional-scale infrastructure climate change vulnerability assessment (roads, trails, and campgrounds) for the Rocky Mountain Region of the US Forest Service (11 national forests and 7 national grasslands in 4 states).

 - Developed curriculum in climate change for 12 Universities in 6 countries in SE Asia and the Asia Pacific.
 Now in use is 60+ universities in the region.
 Lead developer and team lead for the Basic Survey Course in Climate Change.
 Taught educators from each campus how to use the materials and teach the various topics.
 Click thumbnails for details.